Is Sardinia on a budget possible at all? It is, if you follow my tips.

 If you are looking for what to do in Sardinia on a late afternoon, you may want go on an easy hike near Costa Rei, opt for the lighthouse of Capo Ferrato: plan to be there around sunset time for the perfect view.

 Most people who go to Costa Rei either opt for an all-inclusive village or rent a flat.
 There are many local agencies that can provide information – you can find them all by doing a simple google search.
-The cheapest option are camping sites where you can pitch your tent or rent a bungalow.
+The cheapest option are camping sites where you can pitch your tent or rent a bungalow – they are perfect for those who are visiting Sardinia on a budget.
 Among them, Camping Capo Ferrato and Camping Le Dune.

 Festivals and events

 If you care for more cultural things to do in Sardinia that show a good part of the local traditions, the Carnevale di Muravera takes places around 10 August each year.
 Muravera can be easily reached from Costa Rei (about 30 minutes drive, or via public transportation).
 There are other village festivals in Castiadas and Villaputzu, also not far from Costa Rei.
 They are all free to attend so perfect if you are visiting Sardinia on a budget.

 Find out more things to do in Sardinia on my post “A Local’s Guide To The Things To Do In Sardinia.”